 Personally, I was surprised above all by the curious combination of large, dangerous rocks in the middle of the river, its great eddies that can be seen from the boat and its quiet white-sand banks.
 In addition, it is quite common to see a few villages in areas adjacent to the river.
 It is all very beautiful and very curious to see.

 At nightfall, we stop in a small village called Pak Beng to spend the night.
 Pak Beng is halfway from Luang Prabang and we could see that it was a very touristic village where everybody was passing by.
 Even so, it wasn’t bad because there are some bars where you can drink a few beers and interact with more tourists.

 Second day on the Mekong Cruise

 The next day, they put two boats full of tourists on one and Mekong cruise was not so pleasant and relaxed.
 We were all piled up like goats, with our luggage lying on the ground.
 Anyway, the view of the Mekong was still beautiful the whole way.

-At noon we arrived at our long-awaited destination, Luang Prabang, the pearl of the Orient and Laos’ most beautiful city so far.
+At noon, we arrived at our long-awaited destination, Luang Prabang, the pearl of the Orient and Laos’ most beautiful city so far.
 In spite of that final stretch, I can say that the entire journey along the Mekong was worthwhile.

 More information about Laos